Specializing in vintage movie posters & lobby cards from cult & classic films

 In many ways, items such as movie posters and lobby cards provide a last elusive link to the films and their stars, directors etc, as they were there at the time, part of the same film-making process, their role to bring the completed vision to public attention.
 And quite often, of course, the public weren't so enthralled by the film as by the advertising that drew them there in the first place!
 A little piece of history you can hang on your wall.

-Please remember, though, that until recently these fragile, ephemeral items were never sold to the general public.
+Please remember, though, that until comparatively recently these fragile, ephemeral items were never sold to the general public.
 They were printed in strictly limited numbers in line with how many would actually be needed, and were licenced temporarily to the cinema for a fee.
 Up to the mid/late 1980s, the vast majority of movie posters were folded for distribution.
 They were used, re-used, and generally abused.
-They were pasted on the sides of buildings, stapled to boards, exposed to the elements, taped up and thrown in with the cans as a film was passed from cinema to cinema.
-Then, under the terms of the licence, they had to be returned to the distributor and/or destroyed ("satisfactory evidence of destruction" would have to be provided by cinema owners!).
+They might be posted out in flimsy envelopes, pinned to boards, taped up in display cases, pasted onto the sides of buildings, exposed to the elements, or thrown in with the cans as a film was passed from cinema to cinema.
+Then, under the terms of the licence, they had to be returned to the distributor and/or destroyed ("satisfactory evidence of destruction" was meant to be provided by cinema owners!).
 If they escaped obliteration, they would most likely end up neglected in dusty storerooms, facing the risk of damp, heat, light, or providing a snack for hungry pests.
 In times of war and after, they would be recycled due to paper shortages.
 It's a wonder that any still survive.

 So expect the odd scar or two - it's part of the history.
 It makes them genuine.
 After all, it's not so bad as it sounds.
 A surprising number have survived in good condition, occasionally even near perfect, thanks perhaps to enthusiastic cinema or film industry staff who kept back the odd "souvenir", or where distributors got their numbers wrong.
 Most of the ravages of time can be dealt with by careful framing.
 Folds and creases flatten out and become far less noticeable under glass; tears and edge damage get hidden in the mount.
 If that's not enough, it's the accepted norm for paper restorers to linen-back or paper-back treasured items to correct blemishes or missing areas.